msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 ![](https://www.science.org/cms/10.1126/science.aax3353/asset/e7078a97-8a96-4871-a266-203c9f1ab99c/assets/graphic/365_910_f1.jpeg)

 Perhaps a one-hit wonder, in the sense that a truly innovative strategy enabled the modernization and improved efficiency of a workhorse organic transformation.
-Quite reasonable that it is not cited that much - to this point it has yet to open a new field of organophosphorus chemistry.
+Quite reasonable that it is not that highly cited - to this point it has yet to open a new field of organophosphorus chemistry.

 ### 2021